nextstrain/nextclade_data/docs/dataset-creation-guide.md

 ### Must the reference sequence be at the root of the reference tree?

-No, generally this is not required, however, the mutations from the reference sequence to the root of the tree must be added to the root branch of the tree.
+No, this is not required.
+However, the mutations from the reference sequence to the root of the tree must be added to the root branch of the tree.
 This can be achieved automatically by passing the reference sequence to the `--root-sequence` argument of [`augur ancestral`](https://docs.nextstrain.org/projects/augur/en/stable/usage/cli/ancestral.html).

 ### My virus is very diverse; many sequences don't align!
 Nextclade was initially built for the analysis of SARS-COV-2 genomes that were all very similar to the reference.
 This is reflected in the default alignment parameters.
-For more diverse viruses, you can tune the alignment and seed-matching parameters by setting parameters in the `pathogen.json`.
+For more diverse viruses, you can tune the alignment and seed-matching parameters by setting these parameters in the `pathogen.json`.
-Suggested parameters for high diversity viruses are (note that comments are not allowed in JSON, please remove `//...` when copying this into your `pathogen.json`):
+Suggested parameters for high diversity viruses are given below (note that comments are not allowed in JSON, please remove `//...` when copying this into your `pathogen.json`):
 ```json
     "alignmentParams": {
         "penaltyGapExtend": 0,             // alignment: allow long gaps (same as default)